-As productive bloggers, the time has come for us to evaluate our ever expanding list of blogging tools, and decide which ones we plan to keep and which ones we need to purge!
-It's all part of a cleansing process that is an exercise we should all do at least one per year if not more.
-Let’s start by looking at these 5 categories of blogging tools.
+As productive bloggers, the time has come for us to evaluate our ever expanding list of blogging tools, and decide which ones we plan to keep and which ones we need to purge.
+Take some time to evaluate the ever-expanding list of blogging tools, and decide which options work best for you.

 Goals and a Focused Mindset